DannyDannyDanny/methodology/README.md

   * [ ] Add sub-pages
   * [ ] Add [Custom utils](https://dev.to/kenbellows/a-few-python-repl-config-tricks-3o6i).

 This methodology repo is focused on Python Data Processing based projects with som external dependencies (APIs or DBs).
+The repo is actively being updated; Leave a star t bookmark it or _Watch_ the repo to get notificatied of updates.

+## Commit messages and `gitmoji`

-In your commit message use the format `:gitmoji: <commit message>`.
-Only propper nouns, CamelCase and class names should have uppercases letters.
+Use the format `:gitmoji: <commit message>` in your commit messages.
+Only proper nouns, CamelCase and class names should have uppercases letters.
 Avoid using multiple gitmojis.

-## `gitmoji` Lookup

 |emoji|code|description|
 |---|---|---|